Special Academic Programs

 For Students Interested in Teacher Education

 Holy Cross has a program to earn a Massachusetts state licensure as a secondary or middle school teacher in the subject areas of Biology (8-12), Chemistry (8-12), Chinese (5-12), English (5-12), French (5-12), History (5-12), Latin (5-12), Mathematics (5-12), Physics (5-12), and Spanish (5-12) when completing a liberal arts degree and taking courses within a major in the same academic area as they wish to teach.
 A program for the teaching of Religion at the middle or secondary level is available for Religious Studies majors, although this program does not lead to Massachusetts state licensure.
 The Holy Cross Teacher Education Program has a special focus on urban education.
 The program requires a specified sequence of courses in education prior to a semester in the fourth year which is devoted to a Practicum (student teaching).
 These courses are Educational Psychology, Schooling in the United States, a course in urban issues, a course in literacy or human development, and Methods of Teaching.
+Students must also take the English Learners course, which can be done prior to student teaching or during the Practicum semester.
 Students are required to complete at least 40 hours of pre-practicum prior to the fourth-year practicum.
 Both the pre-practicum and practicum occur on site in Worcester-area schools.
 Students who cannot complete all of the requirements can elect to participate in the Ninth Semester program, which allows them to complete their coursework, graduate with their class, and then do their student teaching in the Fall semester immediately following graduation.
 Students should contact the Director of the Teacher Education Program for further information.

 For Students Interested in Business and Management